Tell us about yourself.

 Something personal about you that people may be surprised to know?

 I’m actually quite shy and get horrible stage fright because of it.
 I’ve tried everything to cure it: pictures of my loved ones on the podium with me, imaging the audience naked, a little wine, even Toastmasters.
 Still shaky in front of a crowd.
+Book readings are a necessary torture.

 What is your favorite simple pleasure?